leo-feingold/leo-feingold/README.md

 - 👋 Hi, I’m @leo-feingold.
-- 👀 I’m interested in robotics, artificial intelligence and statistics, especially Sabermetrics.
+- 👀 I’m interested in artificial intelligence and statistics, especially Sabermetrics.
 - 📫 How to reach me: leofe2626@gmail.com

 I am currently a PG student at the Peddie School.
 I will be attending Carleton College and studying Applied Math and Computer Science while playing on the baseball team.